1IMperaDOR0/1imperador0/README.md

-<h1>👋 Hello World!
+<h1>👋 Hello, World!
 My name is Lucas and I'm a software engineering student at FIAP.</h1>

 <p style="font-size: 20px;">
   I am a Software Engineer in training, seeking opportunities to improve my skills and contribute to the development of a more technological, better, and innovative future.
 I have a great interest in learning (through trial and error) and am always looking for more knowledge.
 Currently, I am studying Software Engineering at FIAP and Full Stack Programming at B7Web.